-From the Glenmont Metrorail Station, the bikeway travels south along the Glenmont Greenway and passes under the future Georgia Avenue and Randolph Road interchange, under construction as of December 2016.
+From the Glenmont Metrorail Station, the bikeway travels south along the Glenmont Greenway on the west side of Georgia Avenue and will pass over Randolph Road when the ongoing interchange project is complete.

 This analysis presupposes that the reconstructed Randolph Road intersection has adequate crossing facilities and signal timing, which provides sufficient bicyclist crossing time.